linroger/FinanceCompendium/X. Quantitative Trading/Financial Trading and Investing/Chapter-11---The-Mind-of-the-Investor 2023 Financial-Trading-and-Investing.md

 # Hyperbolic Discounting

 Suppose that you just won the lottery.
-Would you rather be paid  $500,000 in five years or$ 1,000,000 in ten years?
+Would you rather be paid  \$500,000 in five years or\$ 1,000,000 in ten years?
 Many, but not all people would opt for the larger sum delayed by an additional five years.
 Now, change the payout dates.
-Would you rather have $500,000 now or $1,000,000 in five years?
+Would you rather have \$500,000 now or \$1,000,000 in five years?
 Many more people would opt for the smaller sum now.
 That is, at least a few people would reverse their preferences by advancing the payoff dates by five years.
 Similarly, as cash flow dates approach, some investors will reverse their preferences toward preferring smaller cash flows sooner.

 The time value principle holds that preferences should not depend on the decision date.
 That is, if an investor prefers Investment A to B today based on its current time value of money, she would still prefer A to B at a later date given that the cash flow dates do not change.
 For example, suppose that an investor (consumer) prefers alternative A to alternative B  $(\mathrm{A} > \mathrm{B}$ , or  $CF_{A}\mathrm{e}^{-rT_{A}} > CF_{B}\mathrm{e}^{-rT_{B}}$  with  $r > 0$ , where alternative A has a higher nominal value or cash flow  $(CF_{A} > CF_{B})$ , but is delayed longer  $(T_{A} > T_{B})$ .
 Thus, the investor (consumer) decides now that she prefers to consume the larger amount  $CF_{A}$  at the later date  $T_{A}$  to the smaller  $CF_{B}$  sooner at date  $T_{B}$ .
 However, if both alternative investment payoff levels were advanced by the same increments in time  $T_{B}$  (e.g., alternative A now pays at time  $(T_{A} - T_{B})$  and B now pays at time  $T_{B} - T_{B}$  or time zero - now), many decision makers would reverse their preferences.
 That is, even though they might initially prefer the larger awards even if delayed longer, if the smaller reward were offered now, they would prefer it to the larger reward with a shorter delay.
 That is: